jahnvi2803/COVID-19-Analysis-project/README.md

 # COVID-19-Analysis-project
-This Repository is part of Short-Term Course on COVID19 Data Analysis from 15-29 July 2020 by IEEE JECRC STUDENT CHAPTER (STB11410).
+<b>This Repository is part of Short-Term Course on COVID19 Data Analysis from 15-29 July 2020 by IEEE JECRC STUDENT CHAPTER (STB11410).</b><br>
-The analysis was performed with Python one of the most approachable languages for Machine learning users.
+The analysis was performed with Python one of the most approachable languages for Machine learning users.<br>
-In this course we have some assignments, 2 minor projects and major project.
+In this course we have some assignments, 2 minor projects and major project.<br>

  Assignment 1:-
       Program for detecting symptoms of COVID-19 in a person.
 By asking questions according to there symptoms.